Uyghurs in Turkey: Demographics

 The estimate for the number of Uyghurs living Turkey varies across sources.
 In 2018, The Economist reported that over 10,000 Uyghurs live in Turkey.
-Voice of America estimated over 45,000 Uyghurs live in Turkey, based from Uyghur advocating groups, with 10,000 as refugees.
+Voice of America estimated over 45,000 Uyghurs live in Turkey, based on Uyghur advocating groups, with 10,000 as refugees.
 In 2021, Tokyo-based English language online news magazine Nikkei Asia and online news publication Coda Story reported that 50,000 Uyghurs lived in Turkey, with Nikkei Asia reporting that the diaspora was "largest outside of Central Asia."